zorp/inspicos_wp/wp-content/plugins/mystickymenu/readme.txt

 = WITH WELCOME BAR FEATURE YOU CAN: =
 * Display your floating bar at top position
 * Change the background and button colors for your hello bar
+* Add an attention effect to your button and increase conversion and CTR
 * Change font size and font family
 * Set your own text and call-to-action button text
 * Show the closing X on desktop/mobile